 Donkeys have a reputation for being stubborn.
 The reality is that they are extremely intelligent and make decisions based on life experience.
 When we hear a donkey bray, we know we're home!

-Pigs are smarter than most dogs; they solve puzzles, have a wide range of vocalizations, and even have a social hierarchy.
-We have 4 pig areas because their emotional interactions require their separation into tribes.
+Pigs are smarter than most dogs.
+They solve puzzles, have a wide range of vocalizations, and even have a social hierarchy.
+We have several pig areas because their emotional interactions require their separation into tribes.
 We can't imagine how anyone could eat a creature that is so complex.

 We call the cows our "grass puppies" because they love to dance, play ball, and fetch.
-They want to sit in your lap and jump on your back, which is challenging when the puppy weighs 1000 pounds.
-Our most famous resident is Dudley the extremely friendly, 1800 pound Scottish Highland Bull!
+They want to sit in your lap which is challenging when the puppy weighs 1000 pounds.
+Dudley is our extremely friendly, 1800 pound Scottish Highland!

 Think of goats as permanent 3 year olds; they'll do whatever it takes to get into trouble.
 We have Nubian, pygmy, and silky fainting goats who are always happy to see any visitor, even young children.

 Sheep are very gentle and intelligent animals.
 They have a long-lasting memory, recognize faces, and have complex emotions and expressive vocalizations.
 Our flock is the newest group to the Sanctuary and are living in the goat paddock.
 They are loving their new forever home!

 Unity is surrounded by 70 acres of forest, so in addition to our farm animal residents, the sanctuary is also visited by many wild animals that come and go as they please - wild turkeys, deer, bobcats, foxes, raccoons, opossums, fisher cats, coyotes and even bears.
 Our role is to share the land with this wildlife while also keeping our farm animals safe.